 Instructions

-- Heat up 1 tablespoon of olive oil in wok and sauté the bamboo shoots, bell peppers, leeks, mushrooms just until the vegetables start to become aromatic or about 1 minute.
-Add tamari (soy) sauce, white powder, 5 spice powder, and orange zest and stir until well incorporated.
+- Heat up 1 tablespoon of oil in a pan and sauté the vegetables.
+We used bamboo shoots, bell peppers, green onions and mushrooms just until the vegetables start to become aromatic and fork tender.
+Add soy sauce (or coconut aminos, tamari sauce), white pepper, Chinese 5 spice powder, and orange zest and stir until well incorporated and juices have evaporated.

-- Add the cooked vegetable mixture to the tofu puree, add salt to taste and mix well.
+- Add the cooked vegetable mixture to the tofu puree, add salt to taste and mix savory pancake batter well.

 - Make your dipping sauce.
-In a small bowl add tamari (soy) sauce, garlic, grated ginger, sesame oil and some grated diakon.
-Mix and serve with Tofu Veggie Pancakes.
+In a small bowl add tamari (soy) sauce, garlic, grated ginger, sesame oil and vinegar.
+Mix and serve with Asian Tofu Vegetable Pancakes.
 Enjoy!

 thehungrymum says